• Skip to primary navigation

 Prep

-• Preheat the oven to 325°F. Gather ingredients.
+• Preheat the oven to 325 F. Gather ingredients.

 • Line a 8-inch by 8-inch pan with parchment paper.

-Make Crust & Crumb
+Make Crust & Crumble Top

 • Remove ¾ cup of the mixture and set aside to use for the top crumb.

-• Bake the crust for 8 minutes at 325 F. Remove from oven, keep the crust in the pan and allow it to cool, about 30 minutes.
+• If baked, remove from oven, keep the crust in the pan and allow it to cool while you make the filling.

 Make Chocolate Filling